Bronco NetID (exactly as shown)—a username for WMU computer systems.

 PDF—Abbreviation for portable display format.
 Write "It is available as a PDF file," not "It is available as a PDF."

-Web page—Two words, no hyphen.
+web page—Two words, no hyphen.
 Web is not capitalized unless it begins a sentence.

 website—One word, not capitalized.